PEDSnet/Data_Models_Public/PEDSnet/docs/Pedsnet_CDM_V2_OMOPV5_DRAFT_ETL_Conventions.md

 The drug exposure table captures any biochemical substance that is introduced in any way to a patient.
 This can be evidence of prescribed, over the counter, administered (IV, intramuscular, etc), immunizations or dispensed medications.
 These events could be linked to procedures or encounters where they are administered or associated as a result of the encounter.

 EHRs may store medications in different vocabularies (GPI,NDC etc).
-Please use the cross-walk in the source_to_concept_map to map to RxNorm codes.

 Exclusions:

 1. Cancelled Medication Orders
 2. Missed Medication administrations

-**Note 1**: The effective_dose_drug is the dose basis.
-This is a calcualted value done by computing the total amount taken by multiplying the quantity * days supply.
-(Eg. 45 mg/kg/dose)
+**Note 1**: The effective_dose_drug is the dose basis.(Eg. 45 mg/kg/dose).
+This is the discrete dose value from the source data if available.
+If the discrete dose value is **not** available from the source data, then compute the dose basis by looking for a weight observation +/- 60 days of the date of the medication.
+(Eg. Total Amount/Weight) (Dose per kg)

 **Note 2**: The quantity is the actual dose given.
 (Eg. 450 mg for 10 kg patient)